The tree of happiness flowers and fruits most abundantly for the creative man

 Only when mankind faces a common enemy will tribalism, racialism and nationalism disappear.

 The most effective leaders are people with high levels of shame-ability.
+A lack of shame creates a tyrant.

 When searching for a lost item – it is always best to first fix in one’s mind the dimensions, shape, form, texture and colour of what is lost, before commencing the search.
 By doing this one increases one’s chance of success.